NAS International Residencies

 Eligibility

-• Recent National Art School MFA or DFA graduates (graduating in the previous 5 years) OR
+• Recent National Art School MFA or DFA graduates (graduating within the last 5 years – current students are not eligible to apply) OR

 • Staff of the National Art School (including Sessional staff), AND